zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 Take a look at the [Mozilla Developer Network HTML tag documentationn](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) for suggestions of tags to play with.
 Have fun making this site yours, and mess around with different HTML tags.

 ### Get Started:
 Click the `Open In Nitrous` button at the top of Learn.
 This will bring you to Nitrous.
 In the left-hand side in the navigation bar, you'll want to look in the `code` directory, and look for the `HTML-playground` directory.
 Double click on `index.html` inside the `HTML-playground` directory to open it in the text editor.
-Look for comments (any text that's between `<!--  -->` is a comment, and it won't show up on the page) for hints.Look for the tags we've learned about from above and try to figure out what they're doing.
+Look for comments (any text that's between `<!--  -->` is a comment, and it won't show up on the page) for hints.
+Look for the tags we've learned about from above and try to figure out what they're doing.

 It's helpful to have `index.html` open in your browser at the same time.
 You can do that by entering in terminal: